Baptist Student Union

-Criteria to join the SMCC PTK Omicron Delta Chapter: To be eligible student must have a cumulative 3.5 GPA Must have earned at least 15 college course hours $95.00 initiation fee (one-time fee) After student gains membership status, they must maintain a 3.0 GPA
+Criteria to join the SMCC PTK Omicron Delta Chapter: To be eligible a student must have a cumulative 3.5 GPA, must have previously earned at least 15 college course hours, must be enrolled in an associate degree program of study in a fall or spring semester, must be a high school graduate (or have passed a high school equivalency exam), and must pay the $95.00 initiation fee (one-time fee) After a student gains membership status, they must maintain a 3.0 GPA.

 Benefits of PTK: Receive formal recognition Access to PTK transfer scholarships – *note check with university you are transferring to on GPA requirements and scholarship amounts Leadership development programs Tools to help you transfer to your four-year college/university Support system of like-minded two-year college students, faculty, and administrators.

 Student Government Association

 The Student Government Association is the representative body for student government at Southwest Mississippi Community College.
 Our role as the student government involves dealing with a broad range of issues relating to student life on the campus.
 We are interested in hearing from students who have recommendations for improving the life of students at SMCC and we are actively involved in many issues on the campus.